AmitMoshel1/amitmoshel1.github.io/_tabs/about.md

 ## About Me

-**Security Researcher & Reverse Engineer**
-Specializing in Windows Internals, Kernel Development, and Hypervisor Research
+I'm a **Security Researcher & Reverse Engineer** Specializing in Windows Internals, Kernel Development, and Hypervisor Research

 ## Skills & Expertise
 - Deep expertise in **Windows OS architecture**, including user-mode and kernel-mode mechanisms.